 Little Black Ants

 Little black ants are 1/16-inch long with two-segmented abdomens.
 They can be dark brown to black, but usually very dark black.
 These ants are shiny.

-While little black ants don’t pose a public health risk, they can contaminate food.
+While little black ants don’t pose a threat to our health, they can be a nuisance and contaminate food.